phase/electoral-systems/README.md

 The goal of this program is to experiment with different voting systems.
 Currently, First Past The Post and the Alternative Vote have been implemented.

-> Only one round of voting is implemented now, but in the future I would like
-> to add mutations to voters and parties to see how things can differ over time.
-> A good example would be how voters for small parties may vote for a larger
-> party if they lost the last election by a large margin.

 ## Model

 The model used here is meant to simulate how people's decisions on issues affect